Code-Institute-Submissions/zohaibshahzadkhan-BudgetBuddy/Readme.md

 ### Title - Inconsistent Edit modal UI
 #### Description
-The layout of the Edit modal breaks on mobile devices.
+The layout of the Edit modal breaks on smaller devices.

 ![edit modal bug](assets/media/bug.png)

+#### Solution:
+Add media quires and set width tp 100%

+### Title - Negative amount for an expense
+#### Description
+Currently negative values are allowed intentionally incase user got half amount refunded and would like to negative amount for there record keeping

-#### Proposed Solution:
+#### Solution:
-To address this issue add media query for following screen size and adjust flex-box properties.
+In future restrict negative values by validating input value less than zero.

 ## Deployment